anahi-luna/anahi-luna/README.md

 ### About Me :
 - 🔭 I’m currently working on an E-commerce project with a group of developers.
-- 🌱 I’m currently learning data manipulation with MySQL and Sequelize.
+- 🌱 I’m currently learning Microservices with Spring Boot and Java.
 - 💬 Ask me about JavaScript, HTML, CSS.
 - 📫 How to reach me: rebeca.anahi.luna@gmail.com
 <H5>Languages ​​and tools</H5>